kdpsingh/Evaporate/pojo_samples/README.md

+# POJO Samples Directory
-This is the directory where I generte my POJOs
+This is the directory where I generate my POJOs